Archaeology has outstanding laboratory facilities with general purpose and teaching spaces as well as specialist research labs.

 The microscopy lab is equipped with a suite of microscopes including stereo microscopes, compound incident, transmitted and polarized light microscopes, and USB dinolites.
 These instruments have a wide range of research applications and are used in the analysis of artefacts, environmental remains (e.g. palynological samples) and ceramic and histological thin-sections.

 Archaeology teaching laboratory

 This large, well-equipped teaching laboratory houses extensive and comprehensive human and animal bone reference collections as well as hominin and primate casts.
 It is equipped with microscopes, identification atlases, calipers and osteometric boards.

 Located adjacent to the human and animal reference collections, this laboratory is a facility designed for osteological research.
 Archaeology has facilities for 3D scanning of artefacts and osteological remains.

-Additional facilities and services for materials analysis are available within the University of Edinburgh, including XRD/XRF and scanning electron and confocal microscopy.
+Additional facilities and services for materials analysis are available within the University of Edinburgh, including XRD/XRF, scanning electron and confocal microscopy, and also CT and μCT scans and specialised imaging software.
 Archaeology also benefits from strong links to National Museums Scotland and the Scottish Universities Environmental Research Centre at East Kilbride.

 To book labs, equipment requests, etc. please email HCA-Labs@ed.ac.uk